 Measurements

-The IEEE Std 519-2014 version more clearly defines the statistical measurement levels for determining compliance.
-The new measurement methods will be especially useful for power systems with large amounts of cyclical loads or a power system with varying loads and distortion levels.
+The IEEE Std 519-2022 maintains the statistical measurement approach introduced in the previous revision by determining harmonic compliance.
+These methods will be especially useful for power systems with large amounts of cyclical loads or a power system with varying loads and distortion levels.

 As described in more detail in the standard, the three statically based limit bands are: